Review | ‘Weird West’ is an ambitious RPG that bites off more than it can chew

 That’s the way of the “Weird West.”
 Each time you get into a groove and start manipulating its systems, they buckle and shove you back out.
 And while it’s easy enough to smile at AI and interface quirks as you mosey around a settlement, they wear you down when you’re infiltrating enemy hideouts, occultist temples and mining facilities.
 Trying to progress through stealth is difficult, as the game’s lofty camera angle and dusty color palette make it hard to pick out enemies or tell which way they’re facing.
 It’s thus essential to rely heavily on the mini-map, with its red splotches and vision cones, regressing to the dated routines of 1998’s “Metal Gear Solid.”
 Yet even that’s no help when enemies start to short circuit on patrol.
 I’ve seen bandidos get stuck in tiny loops that mean they never get out of the way, or even wedged on one of my own posse members (who walk alongside you, but can’t be seen by enemies except in combat).

 With such fumbles, it’s difficult to engage with the intricacies of “Weird West’s” stealth mechanics or unlockable abilities, and when covert operations fail, the surroundings are often too cramped and controls too fiddly to enable slick improvisation.
-As enemies charge you position or start filing you with lead, there’s often no time or space to make strategic use of scenery, while an excess of environmental clutter makes actions like grabbing a barrel of gunpowder to hurl at enemies more trouble than they’re worth.
+As enemies charge you position or start filling you with lead, there’s often no time or space to make strategic use of scenery, while an excess of environmental clutter makes actions like grabbing a barrel of gunpowder to hurl at enemies more trouble than they’re worth.
 And although some character specific powers are certainly effective, like summoning a spirit bear or turning invisible or exuding a trail of poison gunk, none are as fun to experiment with as their “Dishonored” equivalents.

 Indeed, once foes are alert to your presence, it’s often best to stick to your guns — literally.
 Switching between a pistol, rifle and shotgun, with a little luck and cover you’ll be the last one standing.
 Appropriate for a story of the lawless Wild West, you might think, but hardly in the spirit of a genre defined by player choice.
 Nor does combat have any of the tension you might associate with Western shootouts.
 As the first shot is fired, friend and foe alike scatter in panic, before reforming into a melange of machetes and revolvers, chasing each other in circles until one side falls silent.
 At least your allies can be devastatingly efficient, to the point you might hide behind a rock and await their victory.
 Although they also have a habit of going missing at crucial moments, casually hanging out a few rooms away while you’re getting overwhelmed by a mob of mine crawlers.